 Our warrants were issued in registered form under a warrant agreement between Continental Stock Transfer & Trust Company, as warrant agent, and us.
-The warrant agreement provides that the terms of the warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision, but requires the approval by the holders of at least 65% of the thenoutstanding public warrants to make any change that adversely affects the interests of the registered holders.
-Accordingly, we may amend the terms of the warrants in a manner adverse to a holder if holders of at least 65% of the thenoutstanding public warrants approve of such amendment.
-Although our ability to amend the terms of the warrants with the consent of at least 65% of the thenoutstanding public warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the warrants, shorten the exercise period or decrease the number of shares of common stock purchasable upon exercise of a warrant.
+The warrant agreement provides that the terms of the warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 65% of the then-outstanding public warrants to make any change that adversely affects the interests of the registered holders.
+Accordingly, we may amend the terms of the warrants in a manner adverse to a holder if holders of at least 65% of the then-outstanding public warrants with the consent of at least 65% of the then-outstanding public warrants approve of such amendment.
+Although our ability to amend the terms of the warrants with the consent of at least 65% of the then-outstanding public warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the warrants, shorten the exercise period or decrease the number of shares of common stock purchasable upon exercise of a warrant or automatically at our option.

-The warrants are exercisable for common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to the Company's stockholders.
+Our warrants are exercisable for common stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-Industrea issued 23,000,000 public warrants as part of its IPO, and prior to our IPO, Industrea issued 11,100,000 private placement warrants to CFLL Sponsor.
-Each warrant is exercisable for one share of common stock at \$11.50 per share.
-In connection with the business combination, the Company assumed Industrea's warrants, and such warrants are exercisable for shares of the Company's common stock.
+As of October 31, 2019, there were 13,017,777 public warrants and no private placement warrants outstanding, respectively.
+The public warrants have an exercise price of \$11.50 per share.
 To the extent such warrants are exercised, additional shares of common stock will be issued, which will result in dilution to the holders of common stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market could adversely affect the market price of the Company's common stock.
+Sales of substantial numbers of such shares in the public market could adversely affect the market price of our common stock.

-We are a holding company with no business operations of our own and we depend on cash flow from CPH to meet our obligations.
+We are a holding company with no business operations of our own and we depend on cash flow from our wholly owned subsidiaries to meet our obligations.

-The Company is a holding company with no business operations of its own or material assets other than the stock of its subsidiaries.
-All of its operations are conducted by its subsidiary, CPH.
-As a holding company, the Company requires dividends and other payments from its subsidiaries to meet cash requirements.
-The terms of any credit facility may restrict the Company's subsidiaries from paying dividends and otherwise transferring cash or other assets to it.
-If there is an insolvency, liquidation or other reorganization of any of the Company's subsidiaries, the Company's stockholders likely will have no right to proceed against their assets.
-Creditors of those subsidiaries will be entitled to payment in full from the sale or other disposal of the assets of those subsidiaries before the Company, as an equityholder, would be entitled to receive any distribution from that sale or disposal.
-If CPH is unable to pay dividends or make other payments to the Company when needed, we will be unable to satisfy our obligations.
+We are a holding company with no business operations of its own or material assets other than the stock of our subsidiaries, all of which are wholly-owned.
+All of our operations are conducted by our subsidiaries and as a holding company, we require dividends and other payments from our subsidiaries to meet cash requirements.
+The terms of any credit facility may restrict our subsidiaries from paying dividends and otherwise transferring cash or other assets to us.
+If there is an insolvency, liquidation or other reorganization of any of our subsidiaries, our stockholders likely will have no right to proceed against their assets.
+Creditors of those subsidiaries will be entitled to payment in full from the sale or other disposal of the assets of those subsidiaries before we, as an equity holder, would be entitled to receive any distribution from that sale or disposal.
+If our subsidiaries are unable to pay dividends or make other payments to us when needed, we will be unable to satisfy our obligations.